Are you wondering how to track the performance of your blog authors?

 Why Should You Enable Author Tracking?

-Author tracking in Google Analytics gives you valuable insights on the performance of your blog authors.
+Author tracking in Google Analytics gives you valuable insights into the performance of your blog authors.
 With author tracking, you can…

 - discover the most popular author of your blog

 - see which author’s posts keep visitors on your site by analyzing the bounce rate